In case you've ever wondered about the name of this blog, Addicted to Dates all started with a love and appreciation for Medjool dates!

 Here's everything you need to make this easy chocolate coated dates recipe from scratch:

 Medjool dates: My absolute favorite brands are Zaytoun and The Date Project.

 Dark chocolate: Go for vegan dark chocolate with at least 70% cocoa content.
 You can also use vegan milk chocolate or vegan white chocolate if dark chocolate isn't your thing!
 You can also use chocolate chips, or sugar-free chocolate if preferred.

-Peanut butter: Smooth peanut butter without any added sugar or oil is best for this recipe.
+Peanut butter: Storebought or homemade smooth peanut butter without any added sugar or oil is best for this recipe.
 You can also use crunchy peanut butter if preferred, or go for an alternative nut butter according to your taste and dietary requirements.

 Flaky sea salt: Good quality sea salt makes all the difference here.
 I normally use Maldon flaky salt which has beautiful large crystals and flecks that compliment the sweetness of the dates so well.

 🥣 How to Make Chocolate Covered Dates